Black Friday special: save 40% off Paired Premium! Claim offer

 Mommy issues refer to the psychological and emotional impact of a person’s relationship with their mother.
 These unresolved conflicts from early childhood can have a lasting impact on behaviors and attitudes toward relationships in their adult lives.

-“This occurs when the relationship with your mother is not secure and significant lingering wounds are playing a part in how you connect with others and your view of yourself,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+“This occurs when the relationship with your mother is not secure and significant lingering wounds are playing a part in how you connect with others and your view of yourself,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 The term “mommy issues” is the colloquial term for these attachment issues, but the effects of this complicated relationship with a mother figure can vary from person to person.